Roger M. Mills MD, FACC, FACP

-Roger’s 30-year career in academic and clinical cardiology began at the Worcester Memorial Hospital and the University of Massachusetts Medical School in Worcester, MA.
-He later moved to the University of Florida School of Medicine as the medical director of the heart failure and heart transplant service at Shands Hospital in Gainesville and was appointed Professor of Medicine in the Cardiology Division in 1995.
+Roger’s 30-year career in academic and clinical cardiology began in 1975 at Worcester Memorial Hospital and University of Massachusetts Medical School.
+He later moved to the University of Florida School of Medicine to direct the heart failure and heart transplant service at Shands Hospital; he was appointed Professor of Medicine in the Cardiology Division in 1995.

 In 1998, he joined the Cleveland Clinic as a staff cardiologist.
-In 2005, Roger joined the Johnson & Johnson organization, initially with Scios Inc. where he served as VP of Medical Affairs then in 2011 while at J&J, he moved to Janssen Research & Development, LLC.
+In 2005, Roger joined Scios Inc., part of the Johnson & Johnson organization, and served as VP of Medical Affairs.
+In 2011 while with J&J in New Jersey, he moved to Janssen Research & Development, LLC.
 At retirement in 2015, he was a Senior Director and Clinical Lead at Janssen Research & Development, where he had helped to lead the early development of a novel heart failure compound, chaired the J&J company-wide cardiovascular safety group, and received the 2012 Innovation Leadership Award.

 Roger has authored over 140 peer-reviewed medical publications and served on the editorial board of the Journal of the American College of Cardiology.
 In 2009, he was awarded the Simon Dack Award for his service as a JACC reviewer.
 He continues as an active member of the editorial board of the American Journal of Cardiology.
 With a wide range of interests, he has held a private pilot license with an instrument rating, is an FFF-certified fly-casting instructor, and has completed certificates in watershed management (Michigan State) and photography (Cornell).